paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step2.md

 ------

-Go to the link below to bring the GraphQL Playground up in your browser
+Go to the URL shown below to bring the GraphQL Playground up in your browser

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com